CGSbioinfo/ChIPSeq/README.md

 1. Go to the main folder of the project and run:
     		$ analysis_info.py
 This will create a file named analysis_info.txt, which needs to be filled in a text editor.
+2. Create a sample_names.txt file with the list of the sample names
+3. Next run:
+    		$ organizeWorkingDirectory.py --analysis_info_file analysis_info.txt

-List of arguments to fill in the parameter file:
+4. List of arguments to fill in the parameter file:

 * Working directory: base directory
 * Reference genome: path to the reference genome directory